spyren/Mecrisp-Cube/README.md

 ### Flash the Mecrisp-Cube Firmware

-Flash the Mecrisp-Cube [binary](/Release/MecrispCube.bin) `MecrispCube.bin` or better the [fs-binary](/sdcard/boot/MecrispCubeFS.bin)
+Flash the Mecrisp-Cube [binary](/Release/MecrispCubeFirefly.bin) `MecrispCubeFirefly.bin` or better the [fs-binary](/sdcard/boot/MecrispCubeFireflyFS.bin)
-`MecrispCubeFS.bin` to the WB55 Nucleo.
+`MecrispCubeFireflyFS.bin` to the Firefly BLE STM32WB55 Development Board.
 Using the built-in USB DFU bootloader.

- 1. Connect the Nucleo Board USB ST-LINK to the PC
+ 1. Connect the Firefly Board USB ST-LINK to the PC
- 1. Copy binary (MecrispCube.bin or better the MecrispCubeFS.bin) to the USB mass storage NODE_WB55RG
+ 1. Copy binary (MecrispCubeFirefly.bin or better the MecrispCubeFireflyFS.bin) to the USB mass storage NODE_WB55RG

 ### Use the Terminal (USB CDC)

-Connect the WB55 Nucleo USB to the PC.
+Connect the Firefly BLE STM32WB55 Development Board USB to the PC.
 Start the terminal emulator application on the PC.
 Check for the serial communication port (e.g. for Linux `/dev/ttyACM0`).
 I set the putty terminal configuration to